 Our Family Pets:

 We do have pets in our home.
 We have 2 dogs (one large & one small) and a cat.
 All are up-to-date on shots, they take monthly flea preventative medications and are all very healthy and clean (no fleas here!)
 They've been raised with the daycare so they are all very sweet with the children.
 Although they are very sweet & trusted, I keep them in another area of the home during the day while the kids are here.
+The kids never interact with the dogs and never really see them.
 I also make sure that the yard is totally clean of any waste so the children will not encounter any messes outdoors.

 Filing Your Taxes: